 For the entry points, we clear the depth buffer to zero and the alpha component of the color buffer to one, disable color writes, and set the depth test to ALWAYS.
 Then the back faces of the part geometry are rendered.
-Next, color writes are enabled again, the depth test is set to LESS and the front faces of the background object's bounding geometry are rendered.
+Next, color writes are enabled again, the depth test is set to LESS and the background object's bounding geometry is rendered.
 Finally, the depth test is set to GREATER and the front faces of the part geometry are rendered.

 Selection.
 For the exit points the depth buffer is cleared to zero.
-Then the back faces of the selection's bounding geometry are rendered with the depth test set to GREATER.
-As it is possible that portions of the selection are not included in any part, we then set the depth test to LESS and render the front faces of all part geometries located behind the current part.
+Then the selection's bounding geometry is rendered with the depth test set to GREATER.
+As it is possible that parts of the selection are not included in any part, we then set the depth test to LESS and render all parts located behind the current part.

 For the entry points the depth buffer is cleared to one.
-The depth test is set to LESS and the front faces of the selection's bounding geometry are rendered.
-Then the depth test is set to GREATER and the front faces of the part's bounding geometry are rendered.
+The depth test is set to LESS and the bounding geometry of the selection is rendered.
+Then the depth test is set to GREATER and the part's bounding geometry is rendered.

-We also need to handle the case when portions of the selection are located in front of all parts.
+We also need to handle the case when parts of the selection are located in front of all parts.
 This is done analogously to the iteration with the only difference that the background does not have to be taken into account for both the entry point determination and the ray casting step.
 Thus, the selection entry points do not need to be clipped.
 The selection exit points are clipped against all part geometries.